 Brian trying to take out a nemesis by throwing a sack containing 47 12-ounce bottles of nitroglycerine.
 The result is mistaken in-universe for a meteor strike.

 Sarah gets a chance to run the top-of-the-line module Adventure To Castle Lonely, only for the players to refuse to even go to the castle and run off chasing squirrels.
+And, to add insult to injury, then complain about how badly written the module is.

 Brian shooting Bob's new character for no discernible reason.